Welcome to today's edition of the Rush 24-7 podcast.

 Now, here is the soundbite.

-This is it was at Drake University in Iowa.
+It was at Drake University in Iowa.

-And the moderator is Chris Cuomo introduces a member of the audience named Brett Rosengren.
+And the moderator is, Chris Cuomo introduces a member of the audience named Brett Rosengren.

 And his purpose is to stand up there and ask a question of Mrs. Clinton.